telstra/open-kilda/docs/design/multi-table-pipelines/README.md

 per each switch.
 NOTE: since single switch flows don't have path segments in DB, the tracking is done on the both levels.

-A new switch property and kilda configuration parameters are introduced and added to REST API as well.
+A new switch property and OpenKilda configuration parameters are introduced and added to REST API as well.
 Kilda configuration is responsible for handling newly added switches, while switch property changes switch mode on the fly.